wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/websites-learning-map.md

 # Learning Map for Azure Websites
 Test drive Azure Websites, quickly migrate your web assets to Azure Websites, and create a rich and smooth experience for your customers globally.
-Follow the guidance on this page for an effective learning path through Web Apps content.
+Follow the guidance on this page for an effective learning path through Web Sites content.

 <object type="image/svg+xml" data="https://sidneyhcontent.blob.core.windows.net/documentation/websites-learning-map.svg" width="100%" height="100%">
 </object>